supreethr23/dp-300-database-administrator/Instructions/Labs/Lab-Scenario-Preview/Module01.md

 You are a database administrator for AdventureWorks.
 You need to create a test environment for use in a proof of concept.
 The proof of concept will use SQL Server on an Azure Virtual Machine and a backup of the AdventureWorksDW database.
 You need to set up the Virtual Machine, restore the database, and query it to ensure it is available.

-## Objectives
+## Lab objectives

-After completing this lab, you will be able to:
+In this lab, you will complete the following tasks:

 - Deploy a SQL Server on an Azure Virtual Machine
 - Connect to SQL Server on an Azure Virtual Machine